25 Styles Covered

 #5

 The square neck creates a structured, geometric opening with straight horizontal and vertical lines forming a square or rectangular shape.
-This neckline is modern yet classic, offering a flattering frame for the face and neck.
+This neckline is modern yet classic, offering a complementary frame for the face and neck.
 It's particularly popular in formal wear, corset-style tops, and structured dresses.

 Key Characteristics